 Entries must significantly enhance understanding or comprehension of the topic at hand or tell a complete story without accompanying editorial.

-For timely reporting in the realms of politics, government, the judiciary, public bureaucracies, civil service, etc.
+For timely reporting in the realms of politics and government.

 *Special Event Reporting: